-- 8.4 It is important for the claimant to consider carefully whether the Chancery Division is the appropriate venue for the claim.
-The principal considerations are: - Does Schedule 1 of the Senior Courts Act 1971 require the claim to be issued in the Chancery Division? - Does any statute, regulation or provision of the CPR require the claim to be brought in a particular venue - If it is a money claim with a value of less than £100,000 the claim must be issued in the County Court.
+- 8.4 It is important for the claimant to consider carefully whether the Chancery Division, as part of the Business and Property Courts of England and Wales in the Rolls Building is the appropriate venue for the claim.
+The principal considerations are: - Does Schedule 1 of the Senior Courts Act 1971 require the claim to be issued in the Chancery Division? - Does any statute, regulation or provision of the CPR, including the Practice Direction [X] -Business and Property Courts require the claim to be brought in a particular venue? - If it is a money claim with a value of less than £100,000 the claim must be issued in the County Court.
 Even if the value exceeds £100,000, should the claim in any event be issued in the County Court?
 The value of the claim is one of several criteria which should be considered and as a general starting point the court will scrutinise carefully a claim with a value of less than £500,000 to see if it should remain in the High Court.
 For more details see the transfer guidelines (Chapter 14 paragraphs 15-26). - Do the issues raised by the claim suggest that it would be preferable to issue it in another part of the High Court or in a District Registry? - 8.5 All Part 7 claims are reviewed by a Master upon the particulars of claim being filed.
-If it is considered that the Chancery Division in London is not the appropriate venue, an order for transfer will be made.
+If it is considered that the Chancery Division in the Rolls Building is not the appropriate venue, an order for transfer will be made.